OlyaIv/api-task/README.md

  - Invalid Precision Format ("precision": "abc" )

 # api-task with Postman
 In the `./postman` folder required API tests can be found.
 As well as pre-configured .csv collections to support data-driven testing.

+Test Colletion includes 3 sets of tests

+GET Endpoint (Positive and Negative scenarios)
+- Endpoint parameters are set as variables
+- Tests are designed to be run from .csv file input (please find attached inside Postman folder under corresponding name)

+POST Endpoint
+Please note that POST endpoint coverage in Postman includes only positive scenarios, however with Axios, both positive and negatives are covered.
+- Base url is set as variable
+- Tests arer designed to be run from .csv file input (please find attached inside Postman folder under corresponding name)

+Scope
+The focus of this testing effort was not on validating the correctness of mathematical operations themselves but on ensuring proper handling of input validation and basic operation handling.

 # api-task with Axios
 In the `./tests/api-tests` directory, you will find a replicated set of test cases that were initially created in Postman.
 Due to Postman's limitations and time constraints, the decision was made to move tests in Axios for more flexibility and faster execution.